UX DESIGN • UX RESEARCH • CONTENT DESIGN

 Who is our user?

 The users of an e-commerce platform that helps students earn and save money can be diverse, but they generally share some common characteristics.
-Here’s a breakdown of potential user profiles:
+Here’s a breakdown of potential user profiles.

-A parent user persona represents a mindful parent who values education, safety, and sustainability.
+• Parent user persona represents a mindful parent who values education, safety, and sustainability.
 They support their children’s use of the platform as a way to teach them important life skills, such as financial responsibility and independence.

 What about ideation?